 - The student’s family will make a deposit of 70% of the total tuition and fees.
 The deposit can be sent by wire transfer from a bank in the home country to Wellington’s bank in the United States.

-- The student’s parents will submit a signed travel authorization and medical treatment authorization form.
+- The student’s parents will submit a signed travel authorization and medical treatment authorization form provided by Wellington once the host family is approved.

 - A copy of the student’s health insurance policy (Insurance Company Reference form) must be submitted to the Admissions office before the first day of school.